Faculty Affiliates

 Dr. Emily Pritchard earned her Ph.D. in Biomedical Engineering from the University of Tennessee, Knoxville.
 She is currently studying vascular disease and cognitive disorders in older adults, focusing on new diagnostics and treatment paradigms at the College of Medicine’s Department of Biomedical Sciences.

-Dr. Julia Sheffler is research faculty at the College of Medicine’s Center for Translational Behavioral Science.
-She earned her Ph.D. in clinical psychology from Florida State University in 2018.
-Her research broadly involves the development and assessment of interventions for mental-health problems and neurocognitive disorders in older adults.
+Dr. Julia Sheffler is an Assistant Professor at the College of Medicine’s Center for Translational Behavioral Science.
+She earned her Ph.D. in Clinical Psychology from Florida State University in 2018.
+Her research broadly involves the development and assessment of behavioral interventions for chronic conditions, with an emphasis on Alzheimer's disease and dementia risk reduction.
+Dr. Sheffler's lab currently focuses on developing scalable community lifestyle programs that help older adults make sustainable changes to their lifestyle, supporting healthy brain aging.

 Dr. Branko Stefanovic joined the faculty of the FSU College of Medicine in August 2002 after serving for eight years as a research assistant professor in the Division of Digestive Diseases and Nutrition in the Department of Medicine at the University of North Carolina – Chapel Hill.
 After earning his doctorate in molecular biophysics at FSU in 1991, he did post-doctoral training at the University of Bern in Switzerland.
 Dr. Stefanovic is a tenure track scientist who conducts research in the area of molecular mechanisms of liver fibrosis.
 He also teaches and facilitates small groups in pharmacology, biochemistry and physiology.